top of page

 About

-Cami O'Hagan is a Creative Practitioner currently based in Manchester, studying at the University of Salford.
-Born in Belfast, raised by two parents who grew up during The Troubles in Ireland, O'Hagan's work is deeply rooted in socio-political issues within the UK, exploring the relationship between art, curation and activism.
+Cami O'Hagan is a Creative Practitioner currently based in Belfast.
+Raised by two parents who grew up during The Troubles era in Northern Ireland, O'Hagan's work is deeply rooted in socio-political issues within the UK, exploring the relationship between art, curation and activism.
 Her practice focuses on uplifting marginalised voices through photographic mediums and printmaking techniques, alongside researching and applying inclusive curatorial practices within the UK's heteronormative art sector.

-Using photography as a starting point throughout her artistic explorations, working through digital imaging manipulation and montage strategies, her earlier work primarily calls attention to the political situation in the UK and Ireland.
-Highlighting the government's mistreatment of working class society through satire, seriousness and social activism.
-Her present-day creations are focused on queer politics and identity.
+Her present-day creations are focused on queer idenity and contemporary culture.
 Producing artworks through a hybrid-medium of collaged screen printing, combining historical and archival materials with her own digital art.